UN says millions misspent on Africa’s biggest refugee crisis

 More than a million South Sudanese fled to neighboring Uganda after fresh fighting broke out in July 2016, causing a scramble by the U.N. and other humanitarian actors to help them find food and shelter.

-Uganda has been praised internationally for welcoming refugees but has faced scrutiny over corruption in the refugee process.
+Uganda has been praised internationally for welcoming refugees but has faced scrutiny over corruption in the process.

 Most Read Nation & World Stories